Original Global Grooves from Northern California

 Onye & The Messengers are an electrifying 7-piece Afrobeat and Global Groove Dance Band!

-Led by renowned Nigerian percussionist and songwriter, Onye Onyemaechi, these diverse and professional musicians play a music that is a celebration of body and soul.
-With an captivating blend of influences ranging from Afrobeat, Funk, Jazz, and other global grooves, The Messengers perform nationally and internationally for a wide range of audiences including festivals, clubs, universities, corporate functions, parties, and other concerts.
+Led by renowned Nigerian percussionist and songwriter, Onye Onyemaechi, these diverse and professional musicians play music that is a celebration of body and soul.
+With a captivating blend of influences ranging from Afrobeat, Funk, Jazz, and other global grooves, The Messengers perform nationally and internationally for a wide range of audiences including festivals, clubs, universities, corporate functions, parties, and other concerts.

 With that, meet The Messengers!